 Worship as a Cry For Help

 Every day we put hope on the line.
 We don't know the future, we have no idea what the next hour will hold.
-There may be sickness, accident, personal or world catastrophe.
+There may be sickness, an accident, personal or world catastrophe.
 Before today is over we may have to deal with death, pain, loss, and rejection.
-We don't know what the future holds but we still have hope that God will accomplish His will and that nothing will separate us from Christ's love.
+We don't know what “if’s” our future holds.
+THat’s why we live in hope that God will accomplish His will and that nothing will separate us from Christ's love.

-Every day we put love on the line, and honestly we are not very good at love.
-We are better at competition, or following our instincts and getting our own way than we are at figuring out how to love one another.
-And yet we decide, every day, to set aside what we do best and attempt what we struggle with.
-We still open ourselves to the frustrations and failures of loving God with all of our hearts, minds, souls, and strength and loving others.
+Every day we put our love on the line, and honestly most of us are better at competition, or following our instincts and getting our own way than we are at figuring out how to love one another.
+And yet we decide, every day, to set aside what we do best and attempt to do what we struggle with.
+We still open ourselves to the frustrations and failures of loving God with all of our hearts, minds, souls, and strength and finding ways to love others.

-That’s the beauty of Psalm 124, it is a song of hazard and at the same time a song of help.
+That’s the beauty of Psalm 124, it is a song of living in the “if’s” of life.
+It is honest about the hazards and the help that occurs in this life.
 It’s a song that deals honestly with our doubts, struggles, and cynicism.
-It is very honest about the hazardous work of discipleship and declares the help that is experienced at the hand of God.
+It is honest about the hazards in this life and the help that is experienced at the hand of God.

-One of the criticisms that the world, and honestly many Christians, have about Christianity is that there seems to be this gumdrops and lollipop type of mentality.
-The message they have heard from the church is that if you follow God then there is no hardship, no struggle, no doubt, no fear.
-And while that sounds great on the surface, when you take a closer look, you see that the road we travel is littered with pitfalls, struggles, and pain.
+One of the criticisms that the world, and honestly many of us, have about Christianity is that there seems to be this gumdrops and lollipop type of mentality.
+The church has mistakenly sold this lie that if you follow God then you will never have to deal with hardships, struggles, doubts, or fears.
+And while that sounds great on the surface, when you take a deeper look, you see that the road we travel is littered with pitfalls, struggles, and pain.
 That’s why so many people have fallen away from the faith, they were promised heaven on earth, and what they experienced was anything but heaven.

-This song encourages us to bring our doubts and struggles out in the open and deal with them.
-If we keep them covered, they become a leach on our faith, they drain our hope, and they dry up our love.
+On their way to Jerusalem to worship the Almighty God, our travelers would take a moment to sing a song that encourages us to bring our doubts and struggles out in the open and deal with them.
+Our pilgrims knew if they tried to keep their struggles hidden, it would eventually drain their hope, and dry up their love.
 This psalm gives us an honest warts-and-all view of our faith life.
-Every skeptical thought, every disappointing venture, every pain, every despair that we can face is lived through our personal relationship with God, and is balanced with acts of praise, blessing, peace, security, trust and love.
+Every skeptical thought, every disappointing venture, every pain, every despair that we can face is lived through our personal relationship with God, and is balanced with acts of praise, blessing, peace, trust, and love.

-The people who know this psalm best, and who have tested it out, know that it’s credible because it fits into the reality of a life lived in faith.
+The people who know this psalm best, are the ones who have tested it out and know that it’s credible because it fits into the reality of a life lived in faith.

 Troubles Come From A Real World Experience